 Limerick entrant Sinead Flanagan wins 2019 Rose of Tralee

-The 2019 Rose of Tralee is the favourite Limerick Rose Sinead Flanagan.
+The 2019 Rose of Tralee is Limerick Rose Sinéad Flanagan.
+Photograph: Domnick Walsh

 Ms Flanagan grew up in Mungret and now lives in Adare, Co Limerick.